-Forced labor is a very sensitive issue in China and there is no official data on cases of forced labor.
-In January 2020, the Fair Labor Association (FLA) published a short report in which it identified an increased risk of forced labor in Xinjiang in connection with the imprisoned Uyghur minority.
-China is the world's largest cotton producer, accounting for around 20% of global cotton production, with over 80% of cotton reportedly coming from the Xinjiang region.
-This creates a particularly high risk for the textile industry.
-Forced labor also takes other forms, such as employers withholding wages to prevent employees from being dismissed.
-Payment according to piece rates can lead to forced overtime, as overtime bonuses are not paid and overtime leads to higher wages.
+Forced labor is a very sensitive issue in China Corruption, weak authorities, a lack of trade and there is no official data on cases of unions and complaints systems increase the forced labor.
+In January 2020, the Fair Labor risk.
+It is very difficult for those affected to free Association (FLA) published a short report themselves from these conditions. in which it identified an increased risk of forced labor in Xinjiang in connection with Approach: We have taken several measures the imprisoned Uyghur minority.
+China is the to reduce the risk of forced labor in our world's largest cotton producer, accounting supply chain to a minimum.
+For example, for around 20% of global cotton production, we mainly use cotton that is GOTS-certified, with over 80% of cotton reportedly coming which minimizes the risk. from the Xinjiang region.
+This creates a At the same time, we check international lists of suppliers and factories that are particularly high risk for the textile industry.
+Forced labor also takes other forms, such suspected of using or supporting forced as employers withholding wages to prevent labor.
+In addition, our Supplier Code of employees from being dismissed.
+Payment Conduct defines that forced labor leads to according to piece rates can lead to forced the immediate termination of the business overtime, as overtime bonuses are not paid relationship.
+However, the most effective and overtime leads to higher wages. means of excluding forced labor are audits by experts, which we regularly have carried out by Global Service.
 Gender Lense: Minorities are generally exposed to a higher risk of forced labor.